 5. Improving Predictability

-Operating a subscription business is very helpful in forecasting sales, predicting demand for your product, and planning inventory which makes planning easier and cheaper.
+Operating a subscription eCommerce business model is very helpful in forecasting sales, predicting demand for your product, and planning inventory which makes planning easier and cheaper.

 Based on subscribers’ numbers, you’ll be able to predict your sales up to a year ahead and often you’ll precisely know how much you have sold before you start production.